Russia–Taiwan relations

-Russia–Taiwan relations are the bilateral foreign relations between Taiwan and Russia.
-Russia currently doesn't have diplomatic relations with Taiwan, considering it to be an "inalienable" part of the People's Republic of China.
+Russia and Taiwan do not currently have diplomatic relations, as Russia considers Taiwan to be an "inalienable" part of the People's Republic of China.
+However, unofficial relations have existed since the dissolution of the Soviet Union.
+Taiwan has maintained an office in Moscow since 1993 and Russia has operated an office in Taipei since 1996.

-Relations deterioated after the 2022 Russian invasion of Ukraine.
+Relations deteriorated after the 2022 Russian invasion of Ukraine.
 Taiwan imposed sanctions against Russia, leading Russia to place Taiwan on its unfriendly countries and territories list.